xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 4 Parsing SQL.md

    ;
 ```

 Although the grammar for the table sublanguage is long, it’s not all that complex, consisting mostly of lists of items and a lot of optional clauses.
 Each `table_reference` can be a `table_factor` (which is a plain table, a nested `SELECT`, or a parenthesized list) or else a `join_table`, an explicit join.
-A plain table reference is the name of the table, with or without the name of the database that contains it; an optional `AS` clause to give an alias name (a table can usefully appear more than once in the same `SELECT`, and this makes it possible to tell which instance an expression refers to); and an optional hint about which indexes to use, described in a moment.
+A plain table reference is the name of the table, with or without the name of the database that contains it; an optional `AS` clause to give an alias name (a table can usefully appear more than once in the same `SELECT`, and this makes it possible to tell which instance an expression refers to); and an optional hint about which indexes to use~~, described in a moment~~.

 A nested `SELECT` is a `SELECT` statement in parentheses, which must have a name assigned, although the `AS` before the name is optional.
 A `table_factor` can also be a parenthesized list of `table_references`, which can be useful when creating joins.